north-numerical-computing/cpfloat/README.md

 # CPFloat: Custom-Precision Floating-Point numbers

 CPFloat is a C library for simulating low-precision floating-point arithmetics.
 CPFloat provides efficient routines for rounding, performing arithmetic operations, evaluating  mathematical functions, and querying properties of the simulated low-precision format.
 Internally, numbers are stored in `float` or `double` arrays.
-The low-precision format (target format) follows an extension of the IEEE 754 standard and it is entirely specified by four parameters:
+The low-precision format (target format) follows an extension of the formats defined in the IEEE 754 standard and is entirely specified by four parameters:
 * a positive integer *p*, which represents the number of digits of precision;
 * a positive integer *e*<sub>min</sub>, which represents the minimum supported exponent;
 * a positive integer *e*<sub>max</sub>, which represents the maximum supported exponent; and